The Role of Honey Bee Pollination

 Chose a wide variety of plant types that bloom over a long season.
 Try to include flowers that provide nectar, pollen or both over the Summer months.

+In fact, these are only a few of the wonderful bee facts you can learn.
+All bees are important.
 Working together we can make the world a better place for all pollinators.